husbycodereis/husbycodereis/README.md

 ## A developer, husband and a full-time food lover

-- :calling: I’m currently working on writing Flutter applications with MVVM pattern.
+- :calling: I’m currently working on Flutter and React projects.
-- :beginner: I am developing skills in TDD principals and Object Oriented Programming.
+- :beginner: I am developing skills in Swift UI.
-- 🔭 2022 Goals: - Larn node.js for back-end server building.
-Learn SwiftUI for iOS development.
+- 🔭 2023 Goals: - Become senior in React and SwiftUI.

 ### Connect with me: